A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data

-{\bfv The excess in the model near the plane is mainly due to an excess in bright and young stars.
-We noticed that the model is in excess of massive stars (by about 50\%) but they represent only 4\% of the selected sample and should not impact the global fit}.
-It can be due to either the IMF at high masses (mass larger than 1.5 \Msun) which would have a too shallow slope (the assumed IMF slope at high mass is $\alpha=2.5$), or the recent star formation rate {\bfv (ages below 2 Gyr)}.
+The excess in the model near the plane is mainly due to an excess in bright and young stars.
+We noticed that the model is in excess of massive stars (by about 50\%) but they represent only 4\% of the selected sample and should not impact the global fit.
+This could be due to either the IMF at high masses (mass larger than 1.5 \Msun), which would have an overly shallow slope (the assumed IMF slope at high mass is $\alpha=2.5$), or the recent star formation rate (ages below 2 Gyr).
 We performed several tests to verify this assertion by changing the IMF slope.
-The result on the dynamical fit was exactly the same.
+The resulting dynamical fit was exactly the same.
 The massive stars do not constitute a major component of the stellar mass.
 Therefore, this is not a problem for the dynamics.
-However we shall reconsider the IMF and SFH of the model in a near future using the most recent Gaia DR3 data.
+However, we shall reconsider the IMF and SFH of the model in the near future using the most recent Gaia DR3 data.